 There are loads of extensions and plugins you can use to really enhance the functionality of your WordPress membership website.
 These can increase usability but also the way you engage with new members and inform them of new and sell other courses or services.

 Let’s say you wanted to welcome new members when they first sign up and give them a weekly update.
-Connecting your site to your Email marketing like MailChimp or CRM marketing tools like ActiveCampaign or Infusionsoft (Now called Keep) allows you to do this and create a personal and meaningful conversation at the same time.
+Connecting your site to your Email marketing like MailChimp or CRM marketing tools like ActiveCampaign or Infusionsoft (Now called Keap) allows you to do this and create a personal and meaningful conversation at the same time.

 What’s more, so many other things can be integrated into your WordPress membership website.
 This includes things like affiliate tools, live chat, help desk software, your accounting system, gamification tools and progress trackers, discussion forums, and so much more.

 When you combine the tools and integration of a WordPress membership website, it becomes a much better site for users to use and a far easier site for you to manage and market.

-5 – Can fully customise the look and feel
+5 – Fully customise the look and feel

 WordPress membership websites give you full customisation of just about every tiny detail.
 We touched upon this earlier when talking about how you own the site, but it’s such an important point.